The Kobayashi-Hitchin correspondence for nef and big classes: Preliminaries and Definitions

 holds for some constant $C>0$ and $p>1$ both independent of $i$.
-We say the above $\omega_i$ by an adapted approximation of $T$. \end{enumerate} \end{defi} \begin{prop}[\cite{Jin25-2}, Lemma 4.4, see also \cite{BEGZ10}, Theorem 5.1] Let $X$ be a compact K\"{a}hler manifold with a smooth K\"{a}hler metric $\omega_0$ on $X$ and $\alpha$ be a nef and big class on $X$.
+We say the above $\omega_i$ by an adapted approximation of $T$. \end{enumerate} \end{defi} The following proposition shows that any nef and big class on a compact K\"{a}hler manifold contains an adapted current. \begin{prop}[\cite{Jin25-2}, Lemma 4.4, see also \cite{BEGZ10}, Theorem 5.1] Let $X$ be a compact K\"{a}hler manifold with a smooth K\"{a}hler metric $\omega_0$ on $X$ and $\alpha$ be a nef and big class on $X$.
 Let $T$ be a closed positive $(1,1)$-current in $\alpha$ defined by $\langle T^n\rangle =e^f\omega_0^n$ with $f\in C^{\infty}(X)$.
 Then $T$ is an adapted current.
-In particular, any nef and big class on a compact K\"{a}hler manifold contains an adapted current. \end{prop} By definition, the density function of the volume form of any adapted current $T$ with respect to $\omega_0^n$ lies in $L^p(X,\omega_0^n)$ with $p>1$.
-In particular, the following holds: \begin{lemm}[refer to Theorem \ref{MA BEGZ}] Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a nef and big class on $X$ such that $D=E_{nK}(\alpha)$ is a snc divisor.
-Let $s_D$ be a defining section of $D$ and $h_D$ be a smooth hermitian metric on $\mathcal{O}(D)$ with $|s_D|_{h_D}\le 1$.
-Then, any adapted current $T$ in $\alpha$ has minimal singularities and it satisfies
+In particular, any nef and big class on a compact K\"{a}hler manifold contains an adapted current. \end{prop} \begin{proof} Since the result follows from the proof of \cite{BEGZ10} Theorem 5.1, we only sketch the proof.
+Let $T$ be a closed positive $(1,1)$-current in $\alpha$ with minimal singularities which satisfies the complex Monge-Amp\`{e}re equation